GR360RY/netatalk-ansible/README.md

 Automated Installation of Netatalk 3.0.X
 ============

-This istructions are for Ubuntu 12.04.
-The procedure for other Ubuntu version or Debian should be similar but not tested yet.
+This ansible playbook will compile latest Netatalk 3.0.X from source and configure afp shares and Time Machine on your system.

 System Requirements
 ----------

-* Ubuntu 12.04 Server or Desktop version
+* Ubuntu 12.04,12.10,13.04 and 13.10 Server/Desktop versions.
+Debian should work as well but not tested.
 * Ansible installed on target system or on any other OS that has ssh access to targed system.

 Step 1: Installing Ansible on target system